mapHive/find-my-hat/README.md

 What did you struggle with in this project?

-Could not get console.log before 'continue' to stay on line 113
+Could not get console.log before 'continue' to stay on line 113 - in retrospect it should have been a 'prompt'

 What would make your experience with this assessment better?